-- FDVA is restricting visitor access to its network of State Veterans’ Homes until further notice, with the exception of essential visitors, such as family members of those residents undergoing end-of-life care.
-Additionally, admissions in the network of State Veterans’ Homes have been temporarily suspended.
+- FDVA has restricted visitor access to its state veterans’ homes until further notice, with the exception of essential visitors.
+In addition, admissions in our network of state veterans’ homes are temporarily suspended.

-- Find more information on DVA’s response to COVID-19 here.
+- Find more information on FDVA’s response to COVID-19 here.

-- VISIT FLORIDA has launched a new data dashboard available on VisitFlorida.org to track the impact that COVID-19 has had on Florida’s tourism industry.
+- VISIT FLORIDA has launched a data dashboard on VisitFlorida.org to track the impact of COVID-19 on Florida’s tourism industry.

 - Find more information on VISIT FLORIDA’s response to COVID-19 here.